Skip to content

 3. Configure the middleware stack

 Your new panel needs the same middleware foundation as the Administration panel.
-At minimum, include the InjectLivewireAssets middleware — it resolves a conflict between the Bootstrap stack’s bundled Livewire assets and Filament’s asset injection:
+At minimum, include the InjectLivewireAssets middleware, which resolves a conflict between the Bootstrap stack’s bundled Livewire assets and Filament’s asset injection:

 ->middleware([